 What does "Integrative Bodywork" include?

-Integrative Bodywork describes my unique, inclusive approach -- offering Manual Therapy, Massage, and Somatic Experiencing.
-Integrative refers to the desired effect of our work together: enhancing fluidity, communication, movement among the body's differentiated systems, toward a healthy whole organism.
-Bodywork is an umbrella term that encompasses massage, craniosacral, movement education, and other hands-on modalities.
+Integrative Bodywork describes my unique approach (not a trademarked term).
+Integrative refers to the desired effect of our work together, whether using somatic or manual therapy.
+It's an active process, enhancing fluidity, communication, movement among the body's differentiated systems, toward a healthy whole organism.
+Bodywork is an umbrella term that encompasses massage, craniosacral, movement education, and other modalities.

 How often should I schedule?

 Scheduling same day, same time, every week or two helps us develop our relationship.
 You'll discover that with regular contact, your new physiological balance stays on course.
 This is especially important if you want to change a long-held pattern.

 Just as important, do allow at least a few days between other types of therapy, so your body can process and integrate.

 What do you need to know about me?